Bailey Willis

 Bailey Willis (March 31, 1857 in Idle Wild-on-Hudson, New York, United States – February 19, 1949 in Palo Alto, California) was a geological engineer who worked for the United States Geological Survey (USGS), and lectured at two prominent American universities.
 He also played a key role in getting Mount Rainier designated as a national park in 1899.
 After later focusing more on seismology, he became one of the world's leading earthquake experts of his time.
+He was also a prominent opposer of the continental drift theory.

 Early life and family

 Bailey Willis was born March 31, 1857, the son of poet and publisher Nathaniel Parker Willis and Cornelia Grinnell Willis.
 His brother was Grinnell Willis.
 His father died when he was only ten years old.
 At the age of thirteen he was taken to England and Germany for four years of schooling, and thus acquired fluency in German at a time when many scientific texts were only available in that language.
 He entered Columbia University and in five years completed his studies with the degrees of mechanical (1878) and civil (1879) engineer.

 Willis married his cousin, Altona Grinnell, in 1882, but she died in 1896.
 The couple had two children, Marion, who died in infancy, and Hope, later Mrs. Seward H. Rathbun.
 In 1898 he married Margaret Baker, daughter of Dr. Frank Baker of Georgetown University, who was also superintendent of the National Zoo in Washington, D.C.
 The children of his second marriage are Cornelius G. Willis, Robin Willis and Margaret (Mrs. Donald F.) Smith.
 The family lived for many years on the Stanford University campus.
 Margaret Willis died in 1941.